 It all started in 1991 when I was clipping my nails in my fiance's apartment.

-While clipping my nails the nail clippings were flying out the sides of the nail clipper and all over the place, and I realized that if the sides of the nail clipper were covered, the nail clippings would stay inside and I would not have to clean up the mess.
+While clipping my nails the clippings were flying out the sides of the nail clipper, I then realized if the sides of the nail clipper were covered the clippings would stay inside and I would not have to clean up the mess!.
 I then put tape on the sides of the nail clipper to test my theory.
 It worked, and I said to myself why have nail clippers been made for the past 100 years with this obvious flaw?